What Is a Static IP Address and How Does It Work?

 In simple terms, a static IP is like having a permanent street address on the internet.
 It tells websites and services exactly where to find your device every single time you go online.

-Difference Between Static IP and Dynamic IP
+What’s the Difference Between Static vs. Dynamic IP Address

 Now that you know what a static IP is, you might be wondering how it compares to a dynamic IP.
 The difference is pretty straightforward.